Mtroglia/academic-kickstartBack/content/author/matt-troglia/_index.md

 widget = "about"
 active = true
 date = "2016-04-20T00:00:00"
-author = "Yao Zheng"
+author = "Matthew Troglia"

 # Order that this section will appear in.
 weight = 5

 # Display name
-name = "Yao Zheng, Ph.D."
+name = "Matthew Trolgia, PhD Canidate."

 # Is this the primary user of the site?
 superuser = true

 # Role/position
-role = "Assistant Professor"
+role = "PhD Student"

 # Organizations/Affiliations.
 # Separate multiple entries with a comma, using the form: `[ {name="Org1", url=""}, {name="Org2", url=""} ]`.